stephenndele/projects-app/README.md

 ## Known Bugs
 * There are no known bugs currently but pull requests are allowed incase you spot a bug

-## Contact Information
-If you have any question or contributions, please email me at [mikeycharlesm7@gmail.com]

 ## License
 [![License](https://img.shields.io/packagist/l/loopline-systems/closeio-api-wrapper.svg)](http://opensource.org/licenses/MIT)
 >MIT license &copy;  2021 Stephen